the silence of lightning profound

 Of the circle of friends

-As the Coach and the girlfriends and the brother give their heart's tribute
+As the Coach and the girlfriends and the brother give their heart's

 And I offer up the songs again, songs for her: